Dendrarium – Zlatni Mostove – Planinets – Dendrarium

 Once you’ve enjoyed admiring the lake from different angles, you simply head back up the path you came on and retrace your steps to the cobbled road with the bus stop and the car park.
 This should take less than an hour.

 This walk will easily fit into an afternoon.
-If you are feeling keen, you can easily combine it with a walk from the same starting point (Dragalevtsi Monastery car park/bus stop), but going in the opposite direction, eastwards towards Aleko Waterfall and the Simeonovo Lakes.
+If you are feeling keen, you can easily combine it with a walk from the same starting point (Dragalevtsi Monastery car park/bus stop), but going in the opposite direction, eastwards towards Aleko Waterfall and Simeonovo Lakes.
 Both walks skirt the mountain at more or less the same elevation (1000 m).
 This walk is described in a separate text.